-Just as grandpa opened the front door "Is that for me?" exclaimed an excited Arpan as he ran towards an object, which was gift-wrapped and had Arpan's name written on it.
+Just as his grandpa opened the front door, "Is that for me?" exclaimed an excited Arpan as he ran towards an object, which was gift-wrapped and had Arpan's name written on it.

 Oddly though, it was shaped like a coat hanger.
 "What is it, Grandpa?
 May I open it now, or am I to wait until my birthday, Grandma?" asked Arpan with an air of hope and curiosity.
 His grandma chuckled and replied, "My dear, you may open it now if you like.
 It's a gift for you."

 "Oh wow!
 A boomerang!" said Arpan as he tore off the wrapping paper.
 He then got carried away with thoughts of 'I am going to be able to show all the other kids at school how cool I am and they'll all be so jealous that I have awesome grandparents who buy me super cool gifts'.

 "Now that you are eleven years old, we thought that it would be fun for you to learn how to throw a boomerang" explained grandma.
 "There is a lot of skill involved and did you know that your grandpa won an award from the State for this when he was your age?"

 'Oh my, this is only getting better.
 I'll be the envy of everyone in my year!' thought Arpan."Come on then, let's freshen up and then take this new boomerang of yours to the park" said grandpa.

 In the park, grandpa explained a few basic rules to Arpan and then asked him to have a throw.
 Grandpa could immediately see that Arpan was a natural and patted him on the back.
 A bit more practice with the technique was all that was needed.